Lauren's Blog

 • You thought one bathroom would be fine, but then you met the love of your life and DEAR GOD do you not want to be pooping in the same bathroom as them for the rest of your life.

-• You love the cold, dark Portland winters…then accidentally fell in love with every plant that ever lived and suddenly there’s not enough natural light for all your plant babies.
+• You love the cold, dark Portland winters…then accidentally fall in love with every plant that ever lived and suddenly there’s not enough natural light for all your plant babies.

 • You thought that a kitchen wasn’t that important, and then you took a cooking class in Vietnam and now you need a kitchen big enough to display that giant sticky rice steamer.

 And so on, and so forth.
-You’re never gonna completely find perfection on your first home, and that’s okay.
+You’re never gonna completely find perfection in your first home, and that’s okay.

 Baby me, tucked away in a drawer on a boat